DilZhaan/ScreenToSpace/README.md

 **Placement (window enters maximized/fullscreen state):**
 1. Extension detects size-change signal from window manager
+2. Check if override modifier is pressed; if so, bypass ScreenToSpace (GNOME default behavior)
-2. `WindowFilter` checks if window qualifies: normal window type, matches app filter rules, entering maximize/fullscreen state
+3. `WindowFilter` checks if window qualifies: normal window type, matches app filter rules, matches configured trigger behavior (maximize/fullscreen/both)
-3. `WorkspaceManager` scans for first empty workspace on the same monitor
+4. `WorkspaceManager` scans for empty workspace on the same monitor
-4. `WindowPlacementHandler` reorders workspaces (swaps empty workspace to current position, moves current to empty's former position)
-5. Other windows on the original workspace stay put; newly isolated window moves to the former-empty workspace
+5. `WindowPlacementHandler` places window using configured mode:
+   - **Insert after current mode**: Takes the last completely empty workspace, reorders it to position after current workspace, moves only the isolated window there, stores reference to original workspace
+   - **Reorder mode** (default): Swaps empty workspace with current workspace, other windows stay in place, stores reference to home workspace
+6. Window is explicitly focused and raised to ensure visibility

 **Return (window exits maximized/fullscreen state):**
 1. Extension detects size-change signal indicating unmaximize/unfullscreen
-2. If the now-normal window is alone on its workspace, find the last occupied workspace (scan backwards from current index, then forwards)
-3. Reorder: swap current workspace back to the occupied workspace's position
+2. Retrieve stored workspace reference (original/home workspace)
+3. `WindowPlacementHandler` restores window using identity-based lookup:
+   - If the stored workspace still exists (verified by object identity), move window back to it
+   - If the workspace was removed (dynamic workspaces), fall back to existing restore heuristic (last occupied / nearest workspace)
-4. Window effectively "returns" to a workspace with other windows
+4. Window is explicitly focused and raised to prevent being hidden behind other windows
+5. Workspace is activated so user follows the restored window

 ### App filtering details